inaka/elvis_core/doc_rules/elvis_style/behaviour_spelling.md

 ## Rationale

-By defining a particular spelling you increase consistency across your code base.
+By defining a particular spelling you increase consistency across your codebase.

-Erlang's proposed default is (the one most found in the official documentation) `behaviour`, but they also write "The spelling behavior is also accepted."
+Erlang's proposed default is (the one most found in the official documentation) `behaviour`, but they also write "The spelling `behavior` is also accepted."

 ## Options